The Wizards of Winter: History

-The Wizards have toured with five of the original members of Trans-Siberian Orchestra (Tommy Farese, Guy LeMonnier, Tony Gaynor, Michael Lanning and Joe Cerisano).
+The Wizards have toured with six of the original members of Trans-Siberian Orchestra (Tommy Farese, Guy LeMonnier, Tony Gaynor, Michael Lanning, John O. Reilly and Joe Cerisano).
 Guy LeMonnier and Tony Gaynor joined the band as an official members in 2014.
 In 2015 The Wizards of Winter toured with Greg Smith, longtime bassist-vocalist for Ted Nugent.
 In 2016, Greg Smith joined the band as an official member.

 In November 2017, the band released a new single in advance of their tour.
 "Salzburg Carol" is a medley featuring segments of "My Favorite Things" and "Carol Of The Bells" arranged by keyboardist Scott Kelly.

 In June 2018, long-time TSO drummer John O. Reilly joined the Wizards of Winter as a full member.

 In September 2018, the band announced that vocalist Guy LeMonnier was not returning for the 2018 tour and welcomed Karl Scully of The Irish Tenors into the band.
 Also new to the band's lineup for the 2018 tour were guitarist Chris Green of Tyketto and vocalist Rebecca Graae.